stephen-njiu/passwordless/README.md

 2. System sends a magic link via Resend
 3. User clicks link → automatically signed in
 4. No password required!

+**📧 Email Branding:**

+- Magic link emails include your logo from `/public/logo.png`
+- Professional email template with gradient header
+- Responsive design for all email clients
+- **To customize**: Replace `/public/logo.png` with your logo (recommended: 120px width)

 When disabled (`MAGIC_LINK="FALSE"` or not set):